oskarrough/rough/README.md

 ## Icons

 We are using Grunticon to handle icons and svg sprites.
-There's a `grunticon` task that compiles all .svg (and png) images from `app/images/icons` to `.tmp/styles/icons/icons.data.svg.css` that contains all icons as inline images, referenced with a CSS class.
-For instance, `social-facebook.png` is used with the `.icon-social-facebook`.
-The CSS file is referenced in the head of index.html.
+There's a `grunt icons` task that compiles all .svg (and png) images from `app/images/icons` to `.tmp/styles/icons/` that contains all icons as inline images, referenced with a CSS class.

-**Tip**: Add the class to your element, add `display: block` or `display: inline-block`, give it dimensions and set background-size: cover/contain.
+For example, to use a `social-facebook.svg` icon you add an element like this `<i class="icon icon-social-facebook"></i>`.

+Grunticon includes a `grunticon.loader.js` which is in the head of your `index.html`.
+It will load the appropriate sprite method depending on your browser.
+Don't worry, it works.

+The `app/styles/base/_icons.scss` file contains a few base styles to make styling icons easier.

 ## Trouble in paradise?